Virginia Property Tax Rates by County

 • Richmond Region: Mixed.
 Richmond City is high ($1.200) while surrounding Henrico ($0.830) and Chesterfield ($0.890) are moderate.

-• Shenandoah Valley: Frederick County has the lowest rate on this list ($0.480).
+• Shenandoah Valley: Frederick County has one of the lowest rates ($0.48).
 Winchester city is higher ($0.795) - a common pattern where independent cities carry higher rates than surrounding counties.

 • Historic Triangle: Low property tax rates ($0.620-$0.830) but the highest sales tax in Virginia (7.0%).